owenkelley-1/duo_universal_csharp/README.md

 `git push origin main`

 # Getting the built DLL
-Go to the `duo_universal_csharp_packager` project in GitLab https://ci.duosec.org/mirrors/duo_universal_csharp_packager/-/pipelines.
+Go to the 'Actions' tab within the ZT-duo_universal_csharp_packager repository.

-If you just pushed a diff (such as merging in upstream changes to duo_universal_csharp) there is probably a pipeline that is running or just finished.
-Otherwise, you can manually run the pipeline on the main branch.
+Select the 'build' workflow on the left then use the 'Run workflow' drop-down on the right to select a branch and start the workflow.

-Open the target pipeline and click on the last step (sign_merged_dll), then download the artifacts of that job.
+Select the workflow that was just started and download the 'build_deps' artifact.
 This will have the merged, signed DLL of the Duo Universal C# client assembly.

 # Other resources
 [adfs - figure out duo universal dll dependency](https://phab.duosec.org/T145074) - Has notes on dependencies etc.